nastazya/Dynamic-headers-and-basic-EDA/README.md

 	data = pd.read_csv(file_name, sep='\s+|,', header=None)
 ```
 **4) Add header dynamically:**
-* if file_name = my chosen dataset:
+* if file_name is my chosen dataset:
 ```
-	header ← list on names for my chosen dataset data.columns ← header
+	header ← constant list on names for my chosen dataset data.columns ← header
 ```
 * for all other datasets:
   - if header_name is a file (we assign a header file):
   ```
-  	read one line from header_name, change it to be able to assign it to a list variable header ← "clean" string of names from file transformed to a list obligatory assert to check len(header) = len(data[0]) data.columns ← header
+  	read one line from header file, change it to be able to assign it to a list variable header ← "clean" string of names from file transformed to a list obligatory assert to check for equal nubmer of dataset columns and header items (len(header) == len(data[0])) data.columns ← header
   ```
-  - else (if we didn't assign a header file):
+  - if we didn't assign a header file (else): assign column names automatically:
-    - assign column names automatically:
+    - create a string of alphabetical chars:
     ```
 	s ← sring.ascii_uppercase #create a 'ABCDEFGHIJKLMNOPQRSTUVWXYZ'		 # 26 characters
-	calculate a var n for the loop to be able to generate a list with non-repetitive chars like AA or AAA to name all the columns if col_number % 26 != 0:
+    ```
-	    n ← col_number // 26 + 1
+    - calculate a quantity of strings needed to name the columns to be able to generate a list with non-repetitive chars in a loop like AA or AAA to name all the columns
-	else:
+    ```
-	    n ← col_number // 26
+    	n ← (col_number // 26) + (col_number % 26)
     ```
     - generate a double-loop to create a header:
     ```